Laurent Roure review

 I found Laurent’s class to be playful and exploratory, caring but fun, intense and deep but without being serious or severe.
 It’s a really nice combination, and at the end of our class I felt relaxed but well exercised’.

 Laurent’s training: Laurent has been practicing for 15 years and teaching for 5.
 He originally trained in Ashtanga yoga with Mara Muso, then became a certified Hatha yoga teacher with Yoga Alliance UK after training at YogaHaven in London with Ali Hill, with whom he also learnt ‘hot’ yoga and dynamic flow.
-He studies on-going with Scaravelli-inspired teachers such as Su Sareen, John Stirk and Sandra Sabatini, and follows the work of US teacher Doug Keller, who is devoted to ‘yoga as therapy’.
-In 2013, Laurent became a qualified Yoga Nidra teacher under the mentoring of the Yoga school of Bihar, traditional Satyananda style.
+He studies ongoing with Scaravelli-inspired teachers such as Su Sareen, John Stirk and Sandra Sabatini, and follows the work of US teacher Doug Keller, who is devoted to ‘yoga as therapy’.
+In 2013, Laurent became a qualified Yoga Nidra teacher, training with the Bihar School of Yoga, which follows the traditional Satyananda style.

 What’s lowly: Serious practitioners may find there is not enough challenge or intensity on his holidays.
-For that, do try Laurent’s group or private ‘hot yoga’ classes in London.
+For that, do try Laurent’s group or private classes in London.

 © Queen of Retreats